Dazu-io/dazu/examples/my-first-bot/README.md

 # My First Bot
-This a simple example of the use of David.
+This a simple example of the use of Dazu.

 ## How to RUN